top of page

 Wednesdays 8.30am - 9.30am

-My teaching is primarily based upon the principles of Hatha yoga and including somatic movement; nurturing strength, balance, flexibility and mindfulness.
-Each class starts with a short time to centre and then gentle mobilisation to warm muscles.
-I then guide you via demonstration and cues to find alignment and awareness of your breath in postures.
-A brief relaxation completes your class.
+My teaching is primarily based upon Hatha yoga and includes Somatic Movement; nurturing strength, balance, flexibility and mindfulness.
+Classes start with time to centre and to use gentle movement to warm muscles.
+I then guide you, using cues and demonstration, to find alignment in postures and awareness of your breath.
+A short relaxation completes your yoga class.

 My group or individual sessions of Yoga Nidra / Deep Relaxation provide a deeply restful experience, allowing your nervous system, mind and body to repair and reenergise.